amirostad/Web_scraping_jobs/README.md

 - Numerical variables: their distribution and correlations were checked as shown in the following images

 ![alt_text](https://github.com/amirostad/Web_scraping_jobs/blob/master/plots/1_histograms.png "histograms")

+In the above plot, the distributions of numerical features and the response variable (Average_salary) are displayed.
+It can be seen that the average salary distribution is nearly a normal distribution but skewed to the left.
+Also, the salary numbers are divided by 1000 and are in USD.

 ![alt_text](https://github.com/amirostad/Web_scraping_jobs/blob/master/plots/2_correlation_heatmap.png "correlation heatmap")